galbeiroc/typescript_udemy/Readme.md

 * More build steps can be added easily

 ### 13- 3rd Party Libraries & TypeScript ###
+***declare***
+declare help us to tell TypeScript that variables o features exists, it can be globally.
 ### 14- React + TypeScript & node + TypeScript ###